Clubs: Millonarios & Santa Fe | Opening: 1938 | Capacity: 39,000 seats

 Estadio Nemesio Camacho El Campín was built at the initiative of Bogotá mayor Jorge Elecier Gaitán as the city lacked a large sports venue.

 The land for the stadium was donated by Luís Camacho Martiz under the condition that the stadium got named after his father, Nemesio Camacho.
-The site had earlier been a camp ground, or camping, which translated to Spanish earned the stadium its more common nickname.
+The site had earlier been a camp ground, or camping, which gave the stadium its more common nickname.

-The stadium officially opened on the 10th of August 1938 with a match between Colombia and Ecuador as part of the Bolivarian Games.
+The stadium officially opened on 10 August 1938 with a match between Colombia and Ecuador as part of the Bolivarian Games.

 Estadio El Campín could initially hold about 10,000 spectators, but this had already more than doubled by the late 1940s.